magpylib/magpylib/docs/_pages/gallery/gallery_shapes_pyvista.md

 # Pyvista Bodies

-[Pyvista](https://docs.pyvista.org/version/stable/) is a powerful open-source tool for the creation and vizualization of meshes.
-Pyvista `PolyData` objects can be directly transformed into Magylib `TriangularMesh` magnets via the classmethod `from_pyvista`.
+[Pyvista](https://docs.pyvista.org/version/stable/) is a powerful open-source tool for the creation and visualization of meshes.
+Pyvista `PolyData` objects can be directly transformed into Magpylib `TriangularMesh` magnets via the classmethod `from_pyvista`.

 ```{note}
 The Pyvista library used in the following examples is not automatically installed with Magpylib.
 A Pyvista installation guide is found [here](https://docs.pyvista.org/getting-started/installation.html).